janekx21/bachelor-thesis/chapters/ba.typ

 // ]<rq_2>

 This implementation is specific to the OWL language.
-The grammar covers the complete Manchester Syntax but without extensions and limits in dependent syntaxes like RFC-3629@rfc-3629.
+The grammar covers the complete Manchester syntax but without extensions and limits in dependent syntaxes like RFC-3629@rfc-3629.
 In addition, only a small subset of possible language features is implemented, because of time constrains.
-It is not my goal to create a full OWL language server tool that covers every use case.
+It is not the goal to create a full OWL language server tool that covers every use case.
 For that reason a prioritized list with LSP features guided the implementation order.